Ok, that was really fun.

 They don’t stay up terribly well; I should probably put belt-loops on.

 After getting those out of the way, I stumbled upon a remnant of black lingerie knit (nylon tricot) I picked up shortly before the store closed down.
-I’ve been meaning to make a black slip for a while—basically since I made this one, um, four years ago.
+I’ve been meaning to make a black slip for a while—basically since I made

 I’ve had this vintage Basic Knits pattern in my drawer of “patterns I’d like to make” for, well, quite a while.
 And, of course, I went with the version that’s almost identical to the Kwik Sew 717 I made before.
 Actually because I was lazy and didn’t want to have to trace and cut out two separate cup pieces for the princess seam version.